bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 #### Lists

-Lists gather together a collection of objects under one name.
+Lists gather together a collection of objects under one name:

 ```r
 together.list <- list(